Dear friends in Asia Pacific,

 The Congregational Leadership Team (CLT) is encouraging all Good Shepherd sites to view Mahila during International Women's Day this year; a worldwide launch and effort to be in solidarity with all women who are experiencing marginalisation, exploitation and exclusion from mainstream society.
 Towards this purpose, a study / reflection guide and an invitation letter from the CLT is attached.

 GSIF will use this film to advocate for the rights of women during UN events and other significant platforms, similar to a previous production 'Life Outside the Mines' which featured a Good Shepherd program in the Democratic Republic of Congo.

 Click below for the story of Bisto Bai, one beneficiary of the Economic Justice Project in Good Shepherd Central East India.
-Now Bisto is a candidate in the 2019 Women Stop Hunger Award.
+In January 2019 it was announced that Bisto Bai had won the 2019 Women Stop Hunger Award.

 See http://www.mahilafilm.com/2018/08/30/bisto-bai/ for the story of Bisto.

 Please feel free to share Mahila with all mission partners and to organise small or larger gatherings with sisters, staff, friends, volunteers, family members, other NGOs etc to view Mahila.
 You are also free to post Mahila on your FBs with comments, reflections, etc. Do take pictures of the viewing and share your comments with Sara Braga, GSIF Communications Officer: firstname.lastname@example.org

 Anyone interested to know more about this project can contact: